Birds of the California Delta

 I have been passionate about photography ever since my high school days in Hillsboro, Oregon.
 Back then, it was all about sports and news events.
 These days, I love photographing birds in their environment.
 It's my passion in life.

 Wildlife photography has helped me reconnect with nature.
 It has also made me appreciate life and all the beauty it has to offer.
-(Anna's Hummingbird)
+(Osprey)

 Over the next year, I will be traveling around the California Delta to photograph birds of all kinds.
 From Red-tailed Hawks, to Song Sparrows.
 From Sandhill Cranes to Osprey and everything in between.
 (Mockingbird)